keystonejs/prisma-day-2021-workshop/README.md

 ## any is shouting: I AM WRITTEN IN JAVASCRIPT ... listen to it, and recode it ASAP

 `wrap_any.ts` is an ugly name for an ugly file.
-It might change to become even more noticable.
-It has the sole role of wrapping `any` subtypes that can't be deduced for some reason.
+It might change names to become even more noticable.
+Its sole role is wrapping `any` subtypes that can't be deduced for some reason.
 It has proved to be a very practical way of localising `any` issues.
 Give the usage a name, and fixed location, right under the peer review spot light.
 Have varying degree of `anyness`.
 Take a look at the file, it's a toxic dump of puzzles and types best avoided, and attempts to handle them at a distance.
 There are more radical approaches that I'm looking at, but they are alien.

 `any` issues: